zhenghe1/project-euler/README.md

 Source code and solutions to problems from Project Euler.

-Compile with the `make` command.
+Compile with the `make` in terminal.

-Clean up with the `make clean` command.
+Clean up with the `make clean` in terminal.

+Execute with `./test` in terminal.